[wpml_language_selector_widget]

 Palliative Care2

-• Provide resources to the patient and care giver about health insurance coverage and eligibility to receive palliative care.
+• Provide resources to the patient and caregiver about health insurance coverage and eligibility to receive palliative care.

 Complementary Methods3